paulHasselkuss/W210/exampleSite/content/docs/_index.md

 Lists can have three styles:
 1. `none` - does not display any subpages.
 2. `simple` - displays subpages and subsections below the site's describtion.
+This is the default.
 3. `extended` - displays sections subsections and their subpages in an extended format.

 ## Search